narcisneacsu194/url-shortener-microservice/README.md

     }
    ```

-* When trying to call the *POST /api/shorturl/new* endpoint, while providing a valid URL, but that does not exist on the Internet, you will get the following response:
+* When trying to call the *POST /api/shorturl/new* endpoint, while providing a valid URL that does not exist on the Internet, you will get the following response:

    ```
     {